VaibhavSahare/hello-world/README.md

 Hello Guys!

 This is Vaibhav, I am very competitive in nature.
-Also, I am open to learning new things.
+Also, I am open to learn new things.